ludwig-ai/ludwig-docs/docs/developer_guide/add_an_encoder.md

 In order to ensure that user config validation for your custom defined encoder functions as desired, we need to define a schema class to go along with the newly defined encoder.
 To do this, we use a marshmallow_dataclass decorator on a class definition that contains all the inputs to your custom encoder as attributes.
-For each attribute, we use utility functions to validate that input from the `ludwig.schema.utils` directory.
+For each attribute, we use utility functions from the `ludwig.schema.utils` directory to validate that input.
 Lastly, we need to put a reference to this schema class on the custom encoder class.
 For example:

 ```python